-You will find below background information, specific credentials, experience and other qualifications with respect to the nominees for election at the 2020 Annual Meeting.
-Each of the nominees has been nominated by the Board of Directors to serve until the next annual meeting of stockholders (in 2021) and until their respective successors are duly elected and qualified.
+You will find below background information, specific credentials, experience and other qualifications with respect to the nominees for election at the 2021 Annual Meeting.
+Each of the nominees has been nominated by the Board of Directors to serve until the next annual meeting of stockholders (in 2022) and until their respective successors are duly elected and qualified.
 See "Security Ownership of Certain Beneficial Owners and Management" for information regarding their beneficial ownership of A-Mark's common stock.
-No other nominations were submitted for the 2020 Annual Meeting.
+No other nominations were submitted for the 2021 Annual Meeting.

-Jeffrey D. Benjamin, age 59, has served as Chairman of the Board and a Director since March 2014.
-Mr. Benjamin has been a Senior Advisor to Cyrus Capital Partners, L.P. since 2008, where he assists with distressed investments.
+Jeffrey D. Benjamin, age 60 Chairman of the Board & Director Jeffrey Benjamin has served as Chairman of the Board and a Director since March 2014.
+Mr. Benjamin has been a Senior Advisor to Cyrus Capital Partners, L.P. since 2008, where he assists with distressed investments, and served as a senior advisor to Apollo Management, L.P., a private investment fund, from September 2002 to June 2008, where he was responsible for a variety of investments in private equity, high yield and distressed securities.
 Mr. Benjamin served as non-Executive Chairman of the Board of SGI from 2012 until March 2014 and as a director of SGI from 2009 until March 2014.
-He is also a member of the boards of directors of American Airlines Group, Inc. (NASDAQ: ALL) and Rackspace Technology (NASDAQ: RXT), and serves as chairman of the audit committee of Rackspace Technology.
+He is also a member of the boards of directors of American Airlines Group, Inc. (NASDAQ: AAL) and Rackspace Technology (NASDAQ: RXT), and serves as chairman of the audit committee of Rackspace Technology.
 Mr. Benjamin served on the boards of directors of Caesars Entertainment Company from 2008 to 2017, Chemtura Corporation from 2010 to 2017 and Exco Resources, Inc. from 2005 to 2016.
 Mr. Benjamin holds an MBA from the Sloan School of Management at M.I.T. and a BA from Tufts University.

-With his financial and business background and service as a public company director, Mr. Benjamin contributes to the Board in matters of corporate finance, governance, business development and industry strategy.

-Ellis Landau, age 76, has served as a Director since March 2014, and serves as Chairman of the Audit Committee and a member of the Compensation Committee.
-Mr. Landau serves as a member of the Board of Managers of Accuity Delivery Systems, LLC, a rapidly growing early stage medical service company.
-He is a member of its executive committee and serves as chairman of its audit committee.
-In 2006, Mr. Landau retired as Executive Vice President and Chief Financial Officer of Boyd Gaming Corporation (NYSE: BYD), a position he held since he joined the company in 1990.
-Mr. Landau previously worked for Ramada Inc., later known as AztarCompany, where he served as Vice President and Treasurer, as well as U-Haul International in Phoenix and the Securities and Exchange Commission in Washington, D.C.
+With his financial and business background and service as a public company director, as well as a personal involvement in numismatics, Mr. Benjamin contributes to the Board in matters of corporate finance, governance, business development and industry strategy.
+Ellis Landau, age 77 Director Ellis Landau has served as a Director since March 2014, and serves as Chairman of the Audit Committee and a member of the Compensation Committee.
+Mr Landau serves as a member of the Board of Directors of Second Wave Delivery Systems, LLC, an early-stage medical service company.
+In 2006, Mr. Landau retired as Executive Vice President and Chief Financial Officer of Boyd Gaming Company (NYSE: BYD), a position he held since he joined the company in 1990.
+Mr. Landau previously worked for Ramada Inc., later known as Aztar Corporation, where he served as Vice President and Treasurer, as well as U-Haul International in Phoenix and the Securities and Exchange Commission in Washington, D.C.
 Mr. Landau served as a director of SGI from 2012 until March 2014.
-From 2007 to 2011, Mr. Landau was a member of the Board of Directors of Pinnacle Entertainment, Inc. (NYSE:PNK), a leading gaming company, where he served as chairman of the audit committee and as a member of its nominating and governance committee and its compliance committee.
+From 2007 to 2011, Mr. Landau was a member of the Board of Directors of Pinnacle Entertainment, Inc. (NYSE: PNK), a leading gaming company, where he served as chairman of the audit committee and as a member of its nominating and governance committee and its compliance committee.
 Mr. Landau received his Bachelor of Arts in economics from Brandeis University and his M.B.A. in finance from Columbia University Business School.

-Mr. Landau brings to the Board substantial finance, accounting and corporate governance experience, including the experience and ability to serve as the Chairman of the Audit Committee.
+Mr. Landau brings to the Board substantial finance, accounting and corporate governance experience, including the expertise and financial acumen to serve as the Chairman of the Audit Committee.